 - 1. Go to Settings. - 2.
-Touch Connected devices > Connection preferences > Bluetooth . - 3.
-In the Paired Devices list, touch an ext to the device name. - 4.
+Touch Connected devices > Connection preferences > Bluetooth. - 3.
+In the Paired Devices list, touch Paired Device name. - 4.
 Turn on or off a profile to allow the device to use that profile.

 Unpairing a Bluetooth Device